S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: The Proposed Method

 \subsection{S$^\textbf{4}$ST}

-Drawing on the insights and findings from our research, we introduce a novel transformation methodology focused on scaling, named Strong, Self-transferable, Fast, and Simple Scale Transformation (S$^4$ST), designed to enhance data-free TTAs.
-Fig. \ref{s4st} illustrates the schematic overview of S$^4$ST, with detailed explanations to follow.
+Drawing on our analytical findings, we introduce Strong, Self-transferable, Fast, and Simple Scale Transformation (S$^4$ST), a novel scaling-centered transformation designed to enhance data-free TTAs.
+Fig. \ref{s4st} illustrates its schematic overview.
+S$^{4}$ST is rooted in an improved scaling transformation and synergized with complementary operations and block-wise manipulation strategies, comprising three distinct components: S$^{4}$ST-\textit{Base}, S$^{4}$ST-\textit{Aug}, and S$^{4}$ST-\textit{Block}.